 With three quarters of the year nearly done (I know, I’m shocked too) ‘spring cleaning’ might seem like a strange thing to be thinking about.
-But given the importance and potential of the final portion of the year, we think September is the perfect time to sweep out the cobwebs and get things in order.
+But given the importance and potential of the final portion of the year, we think September is the perfect time to sweep out the cobwebs and manage your business.

 Why?
 Well, September sees us all settling back into normality after the slight weirdness of summer and the silly season.
 Plus, it’s a period of relative calm before the intensity of the holiday season rushes us quickly towards the end of the year.
 So grab a broom and some woodland animals, because we’re going all Snow White.